poulson/Clique/doc/source/core/dist_graph.rst

 The DistGraph class
 ===================
-Like the :cpp:class:`Graph` class, the :cpp:class:`DistGraph` class is mainly used internally by Clique for (distributed) graph partitioning and for most of the functionality of the :cpp:class:`DistSparseMatrix\<T>` class.
+Like the :cpp:type:`Graph` class, the :cpp:type:`DistGraph` class is mainly used internally by Clique for (distributed) graph partitioning and for most of the functionality of the :cpp:type:`DistSparseMatrix\<T>` class.
-The :cpp:class:`DistGraph` class essentially provides of a subset of the functionality of the :cpp:class:`DistSparseMatrix\<T>` class, but an example of constructing the graph of a 7-point stencil over an :math:`n_1 \times n_2 \times n_3` grid is shown below:
+The :cpp:type:`DistGraph` class essentially provides of a subset of the functionality of the :cpp:type:`DistSparseMatrix\<T>` class, but an example of constructing the graph of a 7-point stencil over an :math:`n_1 \times n_2 \times n_3` grid is shown below: